a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 With this pattern, it's very obvious which argument goes to which parameter.
 Additionally, the actual call to the `Cat` constructor is abstracted away behind the `build` method, so the messy call is hidden.
 Finally, default parameters now exist -- if I left off `hasRabiesShot(true)`, the `CatBuilder` class will just default it to false and construct the `Cat` using that.
-Even just immediately doing a `build` without any of the other optional parameters works, as all those values have default values (e.g. `nickname` would be "N/A", `weight` would be -1, etc.).
+Even just immediately doing a `build` without any of the other optional parameters works, as all of them have default values (e.g. `nickname` would be "N/A", `weight` would be -1, etc.).

 ```java
 Cat cat = new CatBuilder("Callie", 2).build();
 ```

-One more thing this pattern does is removes the need for multiple constructors, which as you may have seen from the `GameObject` class and its subclasses that they have A LOT of constructors due to Java having no default parameters.
-Unfortunately it wasn't feasible to make a builder class for every single subclass that extends from `GameObject` so constructor hell exists over there.
+One more thing this pattern does is removes the need for multiple constructors.
+The `GameObject` class and its subclasses that they have A LOT of constructors due to Java's limitations.
+Unfortunately it wasn't feasible to make a builder class for every single subclass that extends from `GameObject`, so as a result, constructor hell exists over there.

 The builder pattern is used in the code base where the constructor for a class was getting too crazy, which commonly happens with game code due to how much setup is required for resources like graphics.
 It really isn't scary once you know what it's doing.

-A nice side effect of the bulider pattern also is it allows an object's instantiation to be delayed, as the `build` method can be called whenever to actually instantiate the object.
-This technique is used in the `Map` class when loading a map file -- the `Tileset` defines all tiles using the `MapTileBuilder`, but it doesn't `build` them and instead lets the `Map` class bulid them since they require information from the `Map` class to finish their creation.
+A nice side effect of the bulider pattern also is it allows an object's instantiation to be delayed, as the `build` method can be called at any point in time to actually instantiate the object.
+This technique is used in the `Map` class when loading a map file -- the `Tileset` defines all tiles using the `MapTileBuilder`, but it doesn't `build` them and instead lets the `Map` class build them since they require additional information from the `Map` class to finish their creation.

-In hte `Builders` package, there are four builders defined, but the only two that you will really see come up are `FrameBuilder` (for creating a `Frame` object instance) and `MapTileBuilder` (for creating a `MapTile` object instance).
+In the `Builders` package, there are two builders defined: `FrameBuilder` (for creating a `Frame` object instance) and `MapTileBuilder` (for creating a `MapTile` object instance).
+Both are used heavily in the `CommonTileset` class to construct `MapTile` class instances, and the `FrameBuilder` is used in nearly every game object's `loadAnimations` method (such as the player, enemies, etc.).

 ## Observer Pattern

 I use the Observer Pattern one time to enable the `Player` class to trigger events in the `PlayLevelClass` when the `Player` has either completed a level or died, which then lets the `PlayerLevelClass` react to those events.

-I'm not going to go into much detail on this pattern since it's only used one time and it's not all that complex.
+I'm not going to go into much detail on this pattern since it's only used one time.
 Basically, an interface named `PlayerListener` is defined in the `Level` class, and any class that implements this interface must implement the methods
 `onLevelCompleted` and `onDeath`.
 A class would implement this interface to "listen" to events from the `Player` class.